 });

-If you want fetch or axios to automatically read the token from a cookie, use CookieCsrfTokenRepository:
+If you want fetch or axios to automatically reference the cookie, use CookieCsrfTokenRepository.

 http